GluuFederation/docs-gg-prod/docs/source/architecture.md

 ### 3. Security configuration using Kong API

-You can directly use the [Kong Admin APIs](https://docs.konghq.com/1.3.x/admin-api/) to configure the Kong's Services, Routes, Consumers and Plugins.
-You can find APIs description in [Kong Docs](https://docs.konghq.com/1.3.x/admin-api/) and [GG plugins docs](./plugin/gluu-openid-connect-uma-pep.md) for Gluu plugins configuration API.
+Instead, you can directly use the [Kong Admin APIs](https://docs.konghq.com/1.3.x/admin-api/) to configure the Kong's Services, Routes, Consumers and Plugins.
+You can find API descriptions in the [Kong Docs](https://docs.konghq.com/1.3.x/admin-api/) and [GG plugins docs](./plugin/gluu-openid-connect-uma-pep.md) for Gluu plugins configuration API.

-### 4. UI uses the oxd server to manage the OP Client
+### 4. The UI uses the oxd server to manage the OP Client

 The UI uses the [oxd server](https://gluu.org/docs/oxd/4.0/) endpoint during plugin configuration to create and manage the OpenID Connect Client.